Kanchan Mullick

 Kanchan Mullick is an Indian Bengali film and television actor and politician.
 In addition to the television show Janata Express, Kanchan has also acted in movies like Mahakaal and Ranjana Ami Ar Ashbona.
 He is also a Bengali theatre artist.
 He has worked in the theatre group Swapnasandhani.
-Mullick is the current MLA from the Uttarpara constituency.
-He won the seat as an Trinamool Congress candidate in the 2021 West Bengal Legislative Assembly election.
+Mullick was a MLA from the Uttarpara constituency.
+He had won the seat as an Trinamool Congress candidate in the 2021 West Bengal Legislative Assembly election.